Tornadoes of 2023: April 19–20 (United States)

 On April 19, a tornado outbreak impacted areas in the southern Great Plains.
 In Oklahoma, 18 tornadoes touched down and moved erratically near the southern and eastern outskirts of the Oklahoma City metropolitan area.
 Several were strong, and most were produced by a large, slow-moving supercell that moved east-northeast.
 A large, high-end EF3 tornado struck Cole, heavily damaging or destroying homes, mobile homes, and other structures and killing one person.
-An indirect fatality from the tornado was also confirmed.
+An indirect fatality from the tornado was also confirmed due to one of the two people injured by the tornado dying of a heart attack on the way to the hospital.
 The supercell produced multiple weak tornadoes and two large, high-end EF2 tornadoes that caused significant damage near Etowah, before merging with another tornadic supercell to its west.
 This cluster of storms spawned a large, broad mesocyclone with several circulations rotating around each other due to the Fujiwhara effect.
 These circulations produced multiple strong tornadoes after sunset that moved along erratic paths.
 They included EF3 and EF2 tornadoes south and north of Pink, respectively, and a large high-end EF2 tornado that struck Shawnee.
 Numerous homes and other buildings were severely damaged or destroyed in Shawnee, including buildings at Oklahoma Baptist University and Shawnee High School.
 A news-gathering Bell 206 B3 JetRanger helicopter operated by Tulsa television station KOTV was damaged at the Shawnee Regional Airport, along with several hangars.

 A supercell produced a series of eight tornadoes in Chase County, Kansas, near Strong City, including an EF0 tornado that overturned a semi-truck near Elmdale and injured one person.
 Two EF2 tornadoes near Strong City severely damaged outbuildings, silos, power poles and trees, and an EF0 tornado caused minor tree damage in Strong City.
 An EF1 tornado caused minor to moderate damage as it moved through Cottonwood Falls, and an EF0 tornado injured a person in a vehicle near Saffordville.
 Three EFU (unknown-intensity) tornadoes were confirmed in Iowa.
 Another round of severe weather occurred the next day from southern Wisconsin to South Texas, including three weak tornadoes in Illinois and Texas and hail in Illinois up to 3 in in diameter.
 Federal disaster assistance was requested in Oklahoma after the tornado outbreak, and 32 tornadoes were confirmed.
 There was one direct tornado-related fatality, along with an indirect fatality and 188 injuries.
 The outbreak caused $1.9 billion in damage.